ceydaturkdogan/AbstractExample/README.md

 ## Project Summary

-* Used to abstract class and abstract methods.
+* Used abstract class and abstract methods.